gzip(1) 맨 페이지 - 윈디하나의 솔라나라

 only intended to help conversion of tar.zip files to the tar.gz format.

-To extract a zip file with a single member, use a command like gunzip
+To extract a zip file with a single member, use a command like 'gunzip

-members, use unzip instead of gunzip.
+eral members, use unzip instead of gunzip.

-.gz suffix or not.
+they have a .gz suffix or not.

-used in pack), or adaptive Huffman coding (compact).
+(as used in pack), or adaptive Huffman coding (compact).

 Compression is always performed, even if the compressed file is